 Adoption fees range from $350 - $500.
 All puppies up to 6 months of age range from $450 - $500.

 What is included in the adoption fee?

 - Distemper complex vaccine and boosters up to the date of adoption.
-Rabies and Bordetella (kennel cough) vaccinations, subsequent boosters and annual vaccinations ARE NOT included.
+Bordetella (kennel cough) vaccinations, subsequent boosters and annual vaccinations ARE NOT included.
 Please budget the cost of these when planning to adopt.

 - Microchip: Dogs will be microchipped when you adopt them.
 The microchip information will be sent to you shortly after adoption.
 You may also consider purchasing a customized name tag from PetSmart.